-Jie Zong is an Associate Policy Analyst at the Migration Policy Institute, where she provides quantitative research support across MPI programs, particularly the National Center on Immigrant Integration Policy.
+Jie Zong is an Associate Policy Analyst at the Migration Policy Institute, where she provides quantitative research support across MPI programs.
 Her research areas include structural and cultural integration of first- and second-generation immigrants, protective factors for children in refugee families, and workforce development in the United States.

 Previously, Ms. Zong interned with the Center for Migration Studies of New York, where she provided research support on U.S. refugee and asylum issues, as well as the U.S. immigration detention system.